 It doesn’t stop there, though.
 In apps that support it, like Affinity Photos, Adobe Illustrator, and Final Cut Pro, you can use an Apple Pencil with your iPad to draw and sketch in apps on your Mac.
 If you don’t use those apps, you can still markup PDFs on your iPad with Apple Pencil and see the results live on your Mac, or sketch on your iPad and put the sketch into any document on your Mac.
 And, you’re able to use Touch Bar controls on your iPad, even if your Mac doesn’t have a Touch Bar.
 Cool, huh?

 The easiest way to do that and the one I recommend is CleanMyMac X’s Smart Scan.
 It’s really easy to use and with a couple of clicks you could free up several gigabytes of disk space.

 Download the free version of this app here.

 2. Listen to podcasts in the new Podcasts app

-Yes, you could listen and subscribe to podcasts in iTunes.
+Yes, you could listen and subscribe to podcasts on iTunes.
 But let’s face it, the interface was horrible.
 The new Podcasts app works just like the one on your iPhone.
-You can browse and search Apple’s podcast library, subscribe to your favourite podcasts, listen to them or download them to listen to later.
+You can browse and search Apple’s podcast library, subscribe to your favorite podcasts, listen to them, or download them to listen to later.
 And everything you do is synced with your iOS devices, so you can start listening to a podcast on your Mac and continue on your iPhone.

 3. Watch 4K and Dolby Atmos movies